Click Star For Front Page Click Star For Church Page

 Mormons (also called Latter Day Saints) faithfully follow their own Book of Mormon, and accept part of the Bible as true, pretending to be Christians.
-They believe all those faithful to their religion are working to become Gods; and teach that the only difference be-tween God and man is that He has gone before and has more knowledge and experience.
+They believe all those faithful to their religion are working to become Gods; and teach that the only difference be-tween God and man is that He has gone before and has more knowledge and experience ---one can see their own publications on this.
 Jesus Christ is said to be a brother of Satan, and became a God after His time on the earth.
 Hell is not viewed as eternal, but an indeterminate time of God's punishment according to the sin.
 Salvation according to them is by baptism, following some of the teachings of Christ, the Book of Mormon, and the laying on of Mormon hands for the gift of the Spirit.
-Is is all about religious works, and they know nothing about the blood of Christ and the Holy Spirit.
+It is all about religious works, and they know nothing about the blood of Christ and the Holy Spirit.
 Their young men who often come to our doors, deny this, but the documents and literature of that religion confirm it.
 This apostasy began with Joseph Smith and is all very far from the truth of the Word of God.

 Christian Scientists hold that Jesus Christ taught truth, but He was not truth nor deity.
 They say Jesus died, but the truth, which is the real Christ, lives.
 The death of Jesus could not take away sin, they say---only our ceasing to sin and denying sin can take it away.
 Hell is only here on earth by our sins, they say, and one can continue after death in truth, or else they will experience self-annihilation.
 It is not as large as other cults, but just as false and deadly.